GerasimovskaMelanija/MyProjects/HR Analytics Job Change of Data Scientist problem/README.md

 Boosting algorithm had the highest accuracy.<br/>

 # Licensing, Authors, Acknowledgements
-I have chosen this project on my own.<br/>
+I have chosen this project on my own.
+The dataset is from Kaggle, and the description in the file: HR Analytics problem.tex is from there.<br/>